National Federation of Community Broadcasters: History

-Another signature element of NFCB services in the earliest years was the NFCB “Radio Program Exchange” service, a system to share programs and projects on tape among member stations.
+Another signature element of NFCB services in the earliest years was the NFCB "Radio Program Exchange" service, a system to share programs and projects on tape among member stations.
 The Program Service merged with the Pacifica Program Service in the fall of 1986, but early on it provided a pathway into community radio for independent producers.
 The Program Service was supported in part by the National Endowment for the Arts.
-Importantly, it gave the evolving community stations a chance to hear and present the work of their peers across the country, enhancing the sense that community radio, for all its diversity, was also connected by shared purposes, aesthetics, and identity.
+It gave the evolving community stations a chance to hear and present the work of their peers across the country, enhancing the sense that community radio, for all its diversity, was also connected by shared purposes, aesthetics, and identity.

 In the late 1970s and early 1980s, community radio continued to expand.
 NFCB soon reached a membership of 75 stations and broadcasting groups.
 In 1978, Nan Rubin joined NFCB staff as its first Director of Station Services, traveling the country to help stations get on the air and stay on the air.
 She helped launch the Minority Ownership Project, creating pathways for Native American and Latino-led organizations to build stations of their own.
 In 1982, NFCB organized the first Minority Producers Conference in 1982, with support from the CPB.

 During this first decade, the NFCB was able to secure foundation support and grants from the CPB and other government agencies which bestowed credibility on the organization and on community radio in general.
 The Federation also embraced the emerging community of independent radio producers and helped in the formation of the Association of Independents in Radio (AIR).
-In the early 1980’s, the NFCB published AudioCraft, a production training manual that was used in college and university classes across the country and The Public Radio Legal Handbook that remains a standard public radio reference tool.
+In the early 1980s, the NFCB published AudioCraft, a production training manual that was used in college and university classes across the country and The Public Radio Legal Handbook that remains a standard public radio reference tool.